23 Technical SEO Checklist to Improve Site Ranking and User Experience

 Make your URLs easy to understand and SEO Friendly.
 Also, Putting your pages under different categories gives Google extra context about each page in that category.

-Make short URLs and write it in such a way that it describes what overall your blog is about.
+Make short URLs and write them in such a way that it describes what overall your blog is about.
 Make sure your site does not create the same URLs.

 Examples of URLs:

 It is a process of dividing content across a series of pages to bifurcate the list of articles or products into a nice format.
-It is a widely used technique and can easily be found in websites like eCommerce, News Publishers, Forums and Blogs.
+It is a widely used technique and can easily be found on websites like eCommerce, News Publishers, Forums, and Blogs.